Table of Contents

 As you can assume, such comparisons and correlations are often times difficult to prove, nonetheless, correlations are still there.

-In a 2013 meta-analysis of 63 studies, conducted by Professor Miron Zuckerman, a correlation R of -.20 to -.25 (mean r=-.24) between IQ and religiosity was shown.
-7If you're as dumb as me about correlation coefficient R here's a starter article for dummies explaining the whole thing.
-It'll work wonders if you wanna appear super smart to your colleagues in the office tomorrow.
-Although this coefficient isn't very strong, it's enough to at least support some negative coefficient between religiosity and IQ.
+In a 2013 meta-analysis of 63 studies, conducted by Professor Miron Zuckerman, a correlation R of -.20 to -.25 (mean r=-.24) between IQ and religiosity was shown. [modern_footnote]If you’re as dumb as me about correlation coefficient R here’s a starter article for dummies explaining the whole thing.
+It’ll work wonders if you wanna appear super smart to your colleagues in the office tomorrow. [/modern_footnote] Although this coefficient isn’t very strong, it’s enough to at least support some negative coefficient between religiosity and IQ.
 The meta-analysis focused on three possible explanations: First of all, intelligent people are less likely to conform and thus are more likely to resist religious dogma.
 Secondly, intelligent people tend to adopt an analytic (and non-intuitive) style of thinking, which had been shown to undermine religious beliefs.
 Finally, intelligent people may have less need for religious practices and beliefs, as some of the functions of religiosity can be satisfied by intelligence instead.

 In another study, researcher Helmuth Nyborg and Richard Lynn, professor of psychology at the University of Ulster, also compared belief in God and IQs.
 Using data from a vast study of 6,825 adults, conducted in the U.S., researchers found that the average IQ of non-atheists were 6 points lower than that of atheists.
 Professors reported a correlation of .60 between the level of intelligence and atheism rates, which was determined to be statistically significant.